I truly believe that getting better sleep is one of the best ways for improving your health, fitness, and longevity.

 And the earlier in the day you exercise, the better.
 First, you’ll have more energy the entire day.

-The problem is that exercising late in the day, stimulates your nervous system, adrenals, and stress hormones and reduces deep sleep.
+The problem is that exercising late in the day, stimulates your nervous system, adrenals, and stress hormones (such as cortisol) and reduces deep sleep.

 Of course, I’d rather you exercise late in the day than not exercise at all.